Acceptable Words April 9

 Goads were sharp sticks used to drive cattle, in spoken terms, it is meant to provoke someone to thought.
-Well-driven nails mean they stick with your thoughts.
-The shepherd is your pastor.
+Well-driven nails mean they stick with your thoughts, the shepherd represents your pastor.

 Have you ever been in church and your pastor preaches something that just angers you?
 More than likely what he or she has just done is uncovered an area of your life that needs adjustment.

 I remember when I was a young Christian in the Lord turning to my wife and saying, “Have you been talking to him about me?”
 Now I know it was the Holy Spirit revealing to me some areas I needed to change.